 - Ipsen increases its presence in oncology and endocrinology in South-East Asia through a commercialization agreement with Invida.

-- Ipsen and Rhythm Pharmaceuticals, a biotechnology company comeloping peptide therapeutics for metabolic diseases, enter into a license agreement for Ipsen’s proprietary peptide therapeutics targeting obesity, metabolic diseases, and gastrointestinal disorders.
+- Ipsen and Rhythm Pharmaceuticals, a biotechnology company developing peptide therapeutics for metabolic diseases, enter into a license agreement for Ipsen’s proprietary peptide therapeutics targeting obesity, metabolic diseases, and gastrointestinal disorders.

-- Ipsen grants Rhythm an exclusive worldwide license for research, comelopment, and commercialization of its melanocortin and ghrelin programs originating from Ipsen’s research.
+- Ipsen grants Rhythm an exclusive worldwide license for research, development, and commercialization of its melanocortin and ghrelin programs originating from Ipsen’s research.

-Ipsen and Galderma receive collective green light for AZZALURE® from 15 European countries
+Ipsen and Galderma receive green light for AZZALURE® (botulinum toxin type A)

 - Ipsen and Galderma receive collective green light for AZZALURE® from 15 European countries’ Health Authorities for the granting of national marketing authorizations for the treatment of glabellar lines.

 - AZZALURE® receives marketing authorization in the UK, France and Germany.
-The FDA approves DYSPORT™ for therapeutic and aesthetic use.
+The FDA approves DYSPORT® (abobotulinumtoxinA) for therapeutic and aesthetic use.

-- The European Medicines Agency (EMA) delivers marketing authorization for the 6-month formulation of DECAPEPTYL® in nine European countries.
-The product is launched in France
+- The European Medicines Agency (EMA) delivers marketing authorization for the 6-month formulation of DECAPEPTYL® (triptorelin pamoate) in nine European countries.
+The product is launched in France.

 Ipsen initiates a partnership with the Salk Institute for Biological Studies (San Diego)